A2P-Dubber/A2P-Dubber.github.io/index.md

-## Prosody-Enhanced Acoustic Pre-training and Disentangled Prosody Adapting for Movie Dubbing
+## Prosody-Enhanced Acoustic Pre-training and Acoustic-Disentangled Prosody Adapting for Movie Dubbing

 [Result of On V2C-Animation benchmark in Dub 1.0 Setting](#Setting1V2C) \
 [Result of On V2C-Animation benchmark in Dub 2.0 Setting](#Setting2V2C) \